linea-analytics/linea/README.md

 The [online guide](https://www.linea-r.org) provides a detailed walkthrough of how to use LINEA.

-> **Note** `linea` is still in alpha and the library may change.
+> **Note:** `linea` is still in alpha and the library may change.
 Feedback is very welcome but please don’t use it for production applications just yet!